chen709847237/tutorial_ECG_model/README.md

 ****
 ## Preprocessing Steps of Our Data
 ### STEP 0
-Extract ECG singnals from xml file as a csv file by using ECGTool
+Extract ECG signals from xml file as a csv file by using ECGToolkit (Windows Only)
 ```bash
 conda activate
 ```